ciforios/ciforios.github.io/_posts/2015-06-02-Gerrit-for-jenkins.markdown

 ## Setting up Gerrit for Jenkins (Gerrit Trigger)
 ####Adding Jenkins user
-In order to allow jenkins to make changes to projects (eg. review a PatchSet based on whether it builds or not), jenkins needs its own user account in gerrit.
+In order to allow jenkins to make changes to projects (eg. review a PatchSet based on whether it builds or not), it needs its own user account in gerrit.
-> As discussed in in the [previous post](http://ciforios.github.io/2015/05/30/Gerrit/), our accounts had to be OpenID accounts, so we had to create another Launchpad account for jenkins using a new email address.
+> As discussed in the [previous post](http://ciforios.github.io/2015/05/30/Gerrit/), our accounts had to be OpenID accounts, so we had to create another Launchpad account for jenkins using a new email address.

 After the user is created, you have to add it to a special group, in our case called "Non-Interactive Users".
-> Note: Log in with your Admin account.
+> Note: You must be logged into your admin account to do that.

-You can achieve this by clicking People > List Groups (in case the group already exists) or People > Create New Group (in case you dont't have a group for external tools).<br>
+You can achieve this by selecting People > List Groups (in case the group already exists) or People > Create New Group (in case you dont't have a group for external tools).<br>

 You also have to change the project settings accordingly, so that the "Non-Interactive Users" are allowed to set the label (in our case "verified" +1 or -1 and "Code-Review" +1 or -1).<br>
 > Note: If you don't have the verified label, but would like to add it, please follow the instructions [below](#verifiedLabel).